Skip to Main Content

 Question 10:

-If an SSI beneficiary appeals a decision to terminate SSI benefits and wants their SSI to continue during the appeal, the appeal must be filed and continued SSI requested within 10 days of receiving the notice.
+If a person appeals a decision to terminate their SSI benefits and wants their SSI to continue during the appeal, the appeal must be filed and continued SSI requested within 10 days of receiving the notice.

 |